-If your account is limited, it means that you won’t be able to do certain things with your PayPal account.
+A limited account means that you won’t be able to do certain things with your PayPal account.
 For example, you might not be able to send or withdraw money.

-Usually, we ask you to complete one or more tasks to remove your account limitation.
-For your convenience, we always list the steps to remove the limitation in the Resolution Centre under Steps to Remove Limitation.
+Usually, we ask you to complete some steps to remove your account limitation.
+To simplify this we always list the steps to remove the limitation in the Resolution Centre*.

-If all the steps are completed and your account remains limited, it means one of 2 things:
+If all the steps are completed and your account remains limited, it means one of two things:

-- We've sent you an email asking for more information, or
+- We've already reviewed your account and sent you an email asking for more information, or

-- We're reviewing your case, and we'll email you with our decision, usually within 3 business days.
+- We're reviewing the information you provided and we'll email you with an update.